10 Things I wish I knew before starting Uni :)

 First of all…Well Done, You! 🥳

-You are incredibly brave to have chosen this path of pursuing your dream career, whether you come from abroad or you travel nationally to your dream university.
+You are incredibly brave for chosing this path of pursuing your dream career, whether you come from abroad or you travel nationally to your dream university.

-Of course, there were some aspects of uni life I was not aware of, and I will happily share them with you, just in case you are as lost as I was (and that’s totally fine) 😌
+Of course, there were some aspects of uni life I wasn’t aware of, and I will happily share them with you, just in case you are as lost as I was (and that’s totally fine) 😌

 1. Study hours per week

-To say I was in shock when I heard (then saw my own timetable!) how many studying hours there are per week, is to say nothing.
-And,my fellow Eastern European friends… if you are here, grab a tissue, ’cause the next figure will set your tears off.
+To say I was in shock when I heard (then saw my own timetable!) how many study hours there are per week, would be an understatement.
+And, my fellow Eastern European friends… if you’re here, grab a tissue, ’cause the next number might set your tears off.

 *The above is a national estimate according to The UniGuide